Skip to main content

 Computational Approaches

 Computational approaches are aimed at developing mathematical and modeling frameworks to improve the understanding, prevention, and treatment of mental illnesses.
 Computational approaches can allow us to mechanistically describe and empirically test how high-level behavioral phenotypes emerge from complex neurobiological processes at the micro-, meso-, and macro-scale levels of the brain.
 For example, computational models can put into explicit mathematical terms testable hypotheses regarding how alterations in genes might causally affect circuit function through disruptions of neuronal and synaptic dynamics.
 Similarly, computational models can suggest how circuit dysfunction impacts neural development and plasticity, and how that dysfunction manifests in behavior leading to progressive, chronic disorders.
 In addition to modeling frameworks incorporating biophysical realism, more data-driven computational approaches can take advantage of large datasets, categorizing brain dysfunction in ways that can lead to better diagnoses, improved biomarkers, and tailored preventive and treatment interventions.
 Using big data and theoretical approaches in clinical research can help bridge the gap between integrative multi-omics (e.g., epigenomics, transcriptomics, proteomics), neuroimaging, and digital phenotyping to traverse the complex path from genomics to therapeutics.
 Using computational approaches to assist in the development of explanatory theoretical models that integrate information across diverse experimentally tested domains (such as biological, psychological, social, and cultural environments; see the RDoC framework) can help define a critical path forward for understanding mechanisms and advancing new treatments.
 Within clinical research, computational methods (e.g., data mining, machine learning, predictive analytics) may also be used to analyze electronic health records or other clinical data to identify modifiable risk factors, derive quantitative predictions to inform the optimal timing of interventions, and evaluate the outcomes of treatment trajectories.
-For instance, mathematical modeling approaches may predict which patients might respond best to which of the many existing treatments for depression, optimizing treatment selection and speeding recovery.
-These and other computational advances hold the promise of objective, data-driven diagnosis and treatment recommendations for serious mental illnesses.
+For instance, mathematical modeling of system dynamics may predict which patients might respond best to which of the many existing treatments for depression, optimizing treatment selection, improving implementation, and speeding recovery.
+These and other computational advances hold the promise of objective, data-driven diagnosis and treatment recommendations for serious mental illnesses, contributing to NIMH’s effort to bring precision psychiatry to patients.
 NIMH is dedicated to supporting computational approaches that integrate knowledge gained at genetic, molecular, cellular, circuit, behavioral, and health care system levels, and ask high-impact basic neuroscience, translational, and service and intervention questions.

 Harnessing the Power of Data